-- If the service is hosted on AWS, use arn: aws. - If the service is hosted locally, use urn:mysite
+- If the service is hosted on Amazon Web Services (AWS), use arn: aws. - If the service is hosted on Google Cloud Platform (GCP), use arn: aws. - If the service is hosted locally, use urn:mysite

 For example, if you are specifying the URN for a CloudMirror endpoint hosted on StorageGRID, the URN might begin with urn:sgws.